 - It has been professionally dispensed by a pharmacy/ dispensing doctor - 2.
 The assessment criteria listed below are met - 3.
 All remaining filled blisters are sealed - 4.
 The date of dispensing should be within the previous month (MCAs should not be produced more than one month in advance of use because of the risk of deterioration of the contents.
-An older dated pack may indicate non-compliance with tasking the medication by the patient.) - 5.
+An older dated pack could indicate that the patient may not be concordant with the recommended dosage regimen.) - 5.
 No tablets or capsules snipped from a manufacturer's blister strip and retaining the portion of packaging are sealed in a blister of the Multi-compartment Compliance Aid.
 This constitutes a significant risk to patients who may inadvertently attempt to swallow the tablet/capsule without removing the sharp packaging.